retired-guy/Volumio-remote/README.md

 usermod -a -G video pi

-To start this at boot, create a service file and launch the bash script with it: https://www.raspberrypi.org/documentation/linux/usage/systemd.md
+To start this at boot, create a service file and launch the Python script with it: https://www.raspberrypi.org/documentation/linux/usage/systemd.md